 Hyatt’s net income in the first quarter was $10 million, or 6 cents a share, unchanged from a year earlier, the company said today in a statement.
 Adjusted earnings, which exclude a gain on investments, were 3 cents a share.
-The average estimate (H) of 11 analysts surveyed by Bloomberg was 9 cents a share.
+The average estimate (H:US) of 11 analysts surveyed by Bloomberg was 9 cents a share.

 Revenue rose to $958 million from $875 million a year earlier.
 Revenue per available room, an industry measure of occupancies and rates, increased 8.1 percent for full-service hotels in North America that have been owned or leased for at least a year.
 Overseas, revpar gained 5.7 percent.